Trunpm/TPT-for-VideoQA/README.md

 # TPT for VideoQA
-This is the PyTorch Implementation of our paper "[Temporal Pyramid Transformer with Multimodal Interaction forVideo Question Answering](https:)".
+This is the PyTorch Implementation of our paper "[Temporal Pyramid Transformer with Multimodal Interaction for Video Question Answering](https:)".

 ![alt text](docs/fig2.png 'overview of the network')